tomasabril/vvsaur/README.md

 vvsaur checks for updates in the pkgbuilds with git, if there is something new it will be built and installed.

-The files are saved in ~/aur/
+The files are saved in ~/aur/ by default